HCPSS/ssmfa/README.md

 ### Volumes

 `docker-compose.yml` defines two persistent volumes for SSMFA operation; `jwt` and `db`. `jwt` holds the private key for verifying email links.
-By default email links are only good for 1 hour, so it's not that important if this key is destroyed.  `db` contains the redis `rdb` file.
+By default email links are only good for 1 hour, so it's not that important if this key is destroyed.
+However, this key is also used to grant the daemon access to the API during the daemon setup process.
+If you replace the key in `jwt` you will have to update the API key by running Setup.ps1 again. `db` contains the redis `rdb` file.
 I recommend running redis in an HA cluster with append-only enabled so you can roll back to any point in time if there is a corruption event.
 See my example gist here, https://gist.github.com/nickadam/aebc1a3290d42df529fa2c4afc6aab4f.

 ### Building for production